Auckland Airport worker, contact of MIQ staffer confirmed as Omicron cases

 Whole genome sequencing has linked the border worker's infection to a person who arrived in New Zealand on a flight that landed on January 8 and tested positive on day 1, January 9, of their stay at the Stamford Plaza and was transferred to MIQ on 10 January.

-As of this morning, 84 contacts had been identified in relation to the MIQ border worker.
+As of Wednesday morning, 84 contacts had been identified in relation to the MIQ border worker.

-At this stage, 79 had returned negative test results and one household contact has returned a positive result, which was reported yesterday.
+Of those, 79 had returned negative test results and one household contact has returned a positive result, which was reported earlier.

-The highly transmissible Omicron variant is sweeping the globe.
-Though New Zealand's MIQ systems has been trying to keep the new variant out, experts have warned it is just a matter of time until it infiltrates our defenses and spreads in the community.
+The highly transmissible Omicron is sweeping the globe.
+Though New Zealand's MIQ systems have been trying to keep the new variant out, experts have warned it is just a matter of time until it spreads in the community.

 The Government is set to outline plans for how it will respond to an Omicron outbreak on Thursday.
 It has already said we will move to the red traffic light setting when Omicron enters the country in a bid to slow the infection rate and prevent hospitals being overwhelmed.